dacharyc/dcwebsite/content/about.md

 I used to keep a portfolio of my work on my website, but the availability of the sources kept changing, which made lots of broken links... that didn't make anyone happy.

-Currently, I mostly document [the iOS/Swift SDK for MongoDB Realm](https://docs.mongodb.com/realm/sdk/ios/), but work on other Realm and Atlas App Services documentation in the margins.
-This entails writing documentation and code examples for the local Realm mobile app database and the Atlas App Services products.
-Turns out, I really love a technical documentation job that also lets me write code examples and learn more about Swift development.
+For details, check out my [Technical Writing](http://localhost:1313/technical-writing/) page.
 Before the current gig, I've written things like:

 *   Technical writing, such as procedure guides, enterprise SaaS app software documentation, spec documents, and online help portals
 *   Developer-focused documentation, including API docs